-Revisions to SOLAS Chapter IV are required to provide for additional mobile satellite systems recognized for use in the GMDSS.
+Amendments to SOLAS Chapter IV are required to provide for additional mobile satellite systems recognized for use in the GMDSS.
 MSC 96 agreed to include this as a new output as a priority for NCSR 4.
-This work is underway including revision of certificates, so no further action on this item under the Modernization Plan is required.
+This work is underway including revision of certificates, so further action on this item under the Modernization Plan might not be required.
 (Detailed review paragraph 17.6)